-Science magazine explains that the researchers had “plenty of genetic material to work with” 12 years after the shipwreck discovery.
+Science magazine explained that the researchers had “plenty of genetic material to work with” 12 years after the shipwreck discovery.
 The goal of the research was to “pinpoint the source of elephant ivory that was widely circulated in the Indian and Atlantic trading systems during early trade and globalization.”

-To accomplish this task, the study states that it is the first of its kind “to combine paleogenomic, isotopic, archeological, and historical methods to determine the origin, ecological, and genetic histories of shipwrecked cargo.”
+To accomplish this task, the study stated that it is the first of its kind “to combine paleogenomic, isotopic, archeological, and historical methods to determine the origin, ecological, and genetic histories of shipwrecked cargo.”

 One of the key elements of the research was to extract the DNA from 44 elephant tusks.
 The scientists used that genetic material to determine that that the ivory came from 17 distinct herds of forest elephants. de Flamingh explained how they came to this conclusion, stating:

 “Elephants live in female-led family groups, and they tend to stay in the same geographic area throughout their lives.
 We determined where these tusks came from by examining a DNA marker that is passed only from mother-to-calf and comparing the sequences to those of geo-referenced African elephants.
 By comparing the shipwreck ivory DNA to DNA from elephants with known origins across Africa, we were able to pinpoint the geographic region and species of elephant with DNA characteristics that matched the shipwreck ivory.”